johnjbarton/blog.johnjbarton.com/articles/ec2_nodejs_wheat.markdown

 proxy to node.js.

 Second, you can't see your ec2 machine.
-You need to run it through ssh.
+You need to run it through `ssh`.
 No problem once you sort out the keys part.
-Well except any problems in files require editing with vi.
+Well except any problems in files require editing with `vi`.

 Third, the ec2 machine has a url like ec2-107-20-57-90.compute-1.amazonaws.com.
 Even my geeky friends won't type that one.
 Fortunately I already use [dyndns](http://dyn.com/).
-Just had to ponder CNAME for a bit to map blog.johnjbarton.com to that other URL.
+Just had to ponder `CNAME` for a bit to map `blog.johnjbarton.com` to that other URL.

 As soon as I had node installed I started with the [sudo npm install](http://npmjs.org/) commands.
 Wow, very slick!
 Well it seemed that way at first.
-To try out wheat I cloned [howtonode](https://github.com/creationix/howtonode.org), the site that demo's wheat.
-Fired up node in the howtonode directory using node server/server.js
+To try out `wheat`, I cloned [howtonode](https://github.com/creationix/howtonode.org), the site that demo's `wheat`.
+Fired up `node` in my `/howtonode` directory using
+ * `node server/server.js`
 (I guess I must have edited the port number to 8080).
 Fail.

-Turns out npm does not account for versions in its dependency tracking.
-So wheat croaked on the 0.5.3pre version of node I installed.
+Turns out `npm` does not account for versions in its dependency tracking.
+So `wheat` croaked on the 0.5.3pre version of `node` I installed.
 Uninstall.
-Reinstall node 0.4.
+Reinstall `node` 0.4.
 Works.
-(But along they way you have to remember to put the sudo in front all of the time.)
+(But along the way you have to remember to put the sudo in front all of the time.)

-Works, but I don't want to host a copy of howtonode, I want my own blog.
-And there are no docs on wheat configuration.
-So I copied the howtonode files, deleted a bunch, and edited the rest.
-Launched wheat in my directory.
+Works, but I don't want to host a copy of `howtonode`, I want my own blog.
+And there are no docs on `wheat` configuration.
+So I copied the `howtonode` files, deleted a bunch, and edited the rest.
+Launched `wheat` in my directory.
 Fail.

 Common sense would tell you to review which files you deleted and edited.
 So of course I didn't do that.
 I did what any developer would
-do: start adding console.log statements until you see something come out.
+do: start adding `console.log` statements until you see something come out.

-At first I added console.log statements but I got nothing out.
+At first I added `console.log` statements but I got nothing out.
 Eventually I learned about [node_module](http://nodejs.org/api/modules.html#loading_from_node_modules_Folders):
-I had at least three copies of wheat and I wasn't editing the right one.
+I had at least three copies of `wheat` and I wasn't editing the right one.

 Once I found the right files, more learning was in store.
-I learned about 'routes' in node, which are regular expression filters on the URL that fire JS handlers for content.
-I learned that wheat has another template expansion system called HAML and it is driven by some puzzling callbacks-are-confusing-fixer code.
+I learned about 'routes' in `node`, which are regular expression filters on the URL that fire JS handlers for content.
+I learned that `wheat` has another template expansion system called `HAML` and it is driven by some puzzling callbacks-are-confusing-fixer code.
 And I learned that I deleted too many files and did not edit enough of them.

 Finally I had my first Hello World blog page!
-But every time my home computer goes to sleep it disconnects ssh and the site goes down.
+But every time my home computer goes to sleep it disconnects `ssh` and the site goes down.
 I need some sort of background task solution.
 Of course node has a solution, [Forever](https://github.com/indexzero/forever).
-One more npm install later I typed forever start server/server.js in my blog directory.
+One more `npm install` later I typed
+  * `forever start server/server.js`
+in my blog directory.
 I had a blog.

 Well I had a blog on port 8080.
 Woohoo, let's fire this baby up on port 80!
-One vi edit on server.js and another forever command...
+One `vi` edit on `server.js` and another `forever` command...

-Gee, the site does not respond and the ssh command line is laggy. 'top' says my CPU is pegged.
+Gee, the site does not respond and the `ssh` command line is laggy. `top` says my CPU is pegged.
 Hmm. ec2 gives me 750 hours of CPU time.
-750/24 = 30.
+750hr/24hr/day = 30day.
 Ok so I don't have to panic, but this it not good.
 It worked so well on port 8080...oh.
-I was in an infinite loop of permission errors followed by forever recovery.
+I was in an infinite loop of permission errors followed by `forever` recovery.

 Final commands:
- forever stop server/server.js
+  *  `forever stop server/server.js`
- sudo forever start server/server.js and I'm here.
+  *  `sudo forever start
+ server/server.js` and I'm up.
+Now I just `git push` from my home machine and `git pull` on the ssh terminal to publish.
+Only thing better would be a `git` api on the server so I can edit directly...

 jjb